Rosy retrospection

 Below is a short example of rosy retrospection thinking.

-A senior doctor was teaching medical students.
+A senior doctor was talking to medical students.
 He was telling them how great things were in the past when he was a student.
 He told them how spacious the hospitals were, how everything was well organised and even how nice the food was in the hospital restaurant.
 The senior doctor was implying that life in the past was better than life in the present and was making himself and his students feel sad.